20 Tips To Make Flying Easier For People With Back Pain

 And another good idea to keep your spine in alignment is to use a neck pillow.

-Neck pain is just as common as back pain when flying and it can be so easy to crook your neck by sitting or attempting to sleep in awkward positions.
+As neck pain is just as common as back pain when flying and it can be so easy to crook your neck by sitting or attempting to sleep in awkward positions.

 So get yourself a neck pillow such as the Cabeau Evolution Memory Foam Travel Pillow for your next flight.

-And you'll have a better chance of getting 40 winks too!
+So you'll have a better chance of getting 40 winks too!

-9. Get Up and Move Around Regularly
+9. Get Up And Move Around Regularly

 As I've already mentioned sitting down for long periods in the same position is a nightmare for your back.

-This will help to keep your spinal discs healthy by decompressing your vertebrae.
+As this will help to keep your spinal discs healthy by decompressing your vertebrae.

 And by engaging your back supporting muscles again they have less chance of weakening.

 So try to get up out of your seat for 5 minutes at least once per hour on a long flight (this is much easier if you have an aisle seat).